zorrokid/zorrokid/README.md

 ## Emufront

-An emulator front end for Nokia Maemo N900 mobile device implemented with Qt and C++ and therefore should be usable on other platforms as well.
+A video game and computer emulator front end implemented with Qt and C++ originally for mobile Linux (Maemo and Meego) but as a Qt project should be usable on other platforms as well.
 This was originally hosted in Gitorious (https://gitorious.org/emufront/emufront.git/?p=emufront:emufront.git;a=summary) but decided to upload here for better home since gitorious is not active any more.

 - https://github.com/zorrokid/emufront